MarisSuss/local-flower-hub/README.md

 - [How it Works](#how-it-works)
 - [Installation](#installation)

 <strong>Local Flower Hub</strong> unites customer with flower shops and suppliers.
-It allows:

 ## Features